-{\em How many classical bits per channel use can be reliably communicated over a quantum channel?} This has been a central question in quantum information theory in an effort to understand the intrinsic limit on the classical capacity of physical quantum channels such as the optical fiber or free-space optical channels.
-The Holevo limit of a quantum channel is an upper bound to the Shannon capacity of the classical channel induced by pairing the quantum channel with any specific receiver measurement~\cite{PhysRevA.54.1869, Holevo98}.
-The Holevo limit is in principle also an achievable information rate, and is known for several important practical channels, such as the lossy bosonic channel~\cite{giovannetti2004classical}.
-However, a receiver that attains the Holevo capacity, must in general make joint ({\em collective}) measurements over long codeword blocks.
-Such measurements cannot be realized by detecting single modulation symbols followed by classical post processing.
-We call this phenomenon of a joint-detection receiver (JDR) being able to yield a higher information rate (in error-free bits communicated per channel use) than what is possible by any single-symbol receiver measurement, as {\em superadditivity} of capacity\footnote{We would like to clarify that the more prevalent use of the term {\em superadditivity} of capacity refers to the scenario when a quantum channel has a higher classical communication capacity when using transmitted states that are entangled over multiple channel uses~\cite{Has09}.
+The phenomenon that a joint-detection receiver (JDR) is able to yield a higher information rate (in error-free bits communicated per use of the quantum channel) than what is possible by any single-symbol receiver measurement is known as {\em superadditivity} in the classical capacity of a quantum channel~\cite{sasaki1997demonstration,Sas98}.
+We would like to clarify that the more prevalent use of the term {\em superadditivity} of capacity refers to the scenario when a quantum channel has a higher classical communication capacity when using transmitted states that are entangled over multiple channel uses~\cite{Has09}.
 For the bosonic channel, it was shown that entangled inputs at the transmitter cannot get a higher capacity~\cite{giovannetti2004classical}.
-However, one {\em can} get a higher capacity on the bosonic channel---as compared to what is possible by any optical receiver that measures one channel output at a time---by using {\em entangling} (or joint-detection) measurements at the receiver.
-As the number of symbols over which the receiver acts increases, the capacity steadily increases.
-In this paper, we use the term {\em superadditivity} in this latter context, and provide a general bound on the scaling of the capacity with the length of the joint measurement.
+However, one {\em can} get a higher capacity on the bosonic channel---as compared to what is possible by any optical receiver that measures one channel output at a time---by using joint-detection measurements at the receiver.
+As the number of symbols over which the receiver jointly acts increases, the capacity steadily increases.
+In this paper, we use the term {\em superadditivity} in this latter context, and provide a general lower bound on the scaling of the capacity with the length of the joint measurement.